jeffoconnorau/AGMPowerCLI/README.md

 # AGMPowerCLI
-A Powershell module that allows PowerShell users to issue API calls to an Actifio Global Manager or a Google Cloud Backup and DR Management Console
+A Powershell module to issue API calls to an Actifio Global Manager or a Google Cloud Backup and DR Management Console

 ### Table of Contents
 **[Usage](#usage)**<br>